m-yamazoe/documentation/saas/configuration_management/chef_credentials.rst

 For OHC/OPC, the finer grained ACL system doesn't allow you to create clients that have the same permissions as OSC clients by default.
 For this you will have to do one of the following

-* Providate enStratus with the original validation cert and username or
+* Provide enStratus with the original validation cert and user-name or
-* create a custom client as described above and then grant it the apporpriate permissions
+* create a custom client as described above and then grant it the appropriate permissions

 For creating a custom client, after creating the client with knife, log into the OPC/OHC web ui and do the following: